bcomnes/base/README.md

 (Working title)

-A base jekyll layout for use with [gitpub](https://github.com/bcomnes/gitpub).
+A base jekyll layout that is designed to pair with [gitpub](https://github.com/bcomnes/gitpub).
 It aims at supporting various post types through progressive enhancement based on the presence of specific font-matter variables.
 Here are some guiding design principals.

 - All posts start as a note and can be enhanced with yaml front-matter
 - Post types are differentiated by how they are displayed